lukahn/Square-Enix-Software-Token-OTP/README.md

 # Square-Enix-Software-Token-OTP
-Findings when looking into the Square Enix Software Token.
+Findings when looking into the Square Enix Software Token: https://play.google.com/store/apps/details?id=com.square_enix_software_token

 tl;dr: The Square Enix Software Token uses it's own proprietary method to generate OTP codes, and can't be added to existing apps like Google Authenticator.
 It uses Vasco (now OneSpan) DIGIPASS for Mobile (https://www.onespan.com/products/mobile-authentication / https://www.authstrong.com/DIGIPASS-Mobile-Enterprise-Security.asp), which is similar to RSA SecurID, and NOT the OTP standard.
 It may be possible to reverse the process by which it generates OTP codes (like with the Steam OTP codes), but then we may as well use the app.